This episode begins with a massive spoiler.

 As Sue pats herself on the back, the Doctor is attacked by an IMC robot.

-Sue and Nicol both admire the Doctor’s line “I’m every kind of scientist”, but the Doctor’s mode of transportation leaves a lot to be desired.
+The Doctor’s new mode of transportation leaves a lot to be desired.

 Me: Come on, love.
 You’ll let me down if you don’t recognise him.

 Me: Downtown Abbey Man would have been eight years old when this was made.

 Me: And to think I actually sell this blog on your ability to recognise actors who have appeared in EastEnders.